 What are my employment options with a doctoral degree in forestry?

 Successful candidates will be qualified for science, research, and policy positions at federal and state agencies, as well as faculty positions at colleges and universities.

 Northern Arizona University in Flagstaff offers a Doctor of Philosophy in Forestry with three specializations - ecosystem science, forest management sciences and economics, and forest social science.
 Candidates learn all aspects of their chosen specialization, including the professional literature and issues surrounding research in that area.
 The program emphasizes generating ideas for original research, research design and methodology, scientific writing skills, and teaching skills.

 Located near forestland, the campus hosts a research unit of the U.S. Forest Service, as well as the Colorado Plateau Research Station, which is a unit of the U.S. Geological Survey.
 The University has residency requirements regarding time spent on the Flagstaff campus engaged in full-time study.

 Foresters and forest technicians may need to be licensed or registered in some states.
 Voluntary professional certification is available through the Society of American Foresters.

-Opportunities in forestry are expected to grow at the relatively slow rate of 3% through 2022.
+Opportunities in forestry are expected to grow at a rate of 7% through 2030.
 Most of this growth will occur within federal and state forest lands in the West.
 Most foresters work for the USDA Forest Service and state forest agencies.
 Others are employed in the private sector, where they work for forestry and environmental consulting companies, lumber companies, and forestry firms.
 Some work for environmental nonprofits, or become faculty members at colleges and universities.
 Many foresters are also qualified to work as wildlife biologists and range managers.